 Risk is monitored using various business metrics.
 Managers assume the responsibility of managing the risks in their areas.
 Management information which is used to monitor the risk is included in the monthly reporting of business area managers to the Group Executive Committee, quarterly reporting to CIL’s board and quarterly reporting to the Group Audit & Risk Committee.

 To monitor the effective management of risk, we have implemented a combined assurance model which recognises multiple lines of assurance.
 This approach promotes an efficient and holistic approach to the design and management of assurance activities across the firm, which is overseen by the group risk assurance manager.

 The third and fourth lines of assurance, includes a broad range of assurance providers and subject matter experts best suited to each particular assurance requirement, thereby maximising the value added to the group.
 This is achieved through the development of an annual operational risk assurance plan (plan), which includes planned assurance activities throughout the financial year.
 The plan is developed in close consultation with senior management, analysis of the risk register and the results of previous assurance activities.

 The fourth line of assurance includes independent external assurance, the results of which are publicly available, and is therefore primarily directed towards shareholders and clients.
-This includes the annual financial audit, conducted by the external auditor, EY, as well as assurance in accordance with the International Standards on Assurance Engagements – Assurance Reports on Controls at a Service Organisation (ISAE 3402 type II) conducted by KPMG.
+This includes the annual financial audit, conducted by the external auditor, EY, as well as assurance in accordance with the International Standards on Assurance Engagements – Assurance Reports on Controls at a Service Organisation (ISAE 3402 type II) also conducted by EY.

 The Firm has adopted the following definitions of risk: